 Future Land Use

+The Pinellas Planning Council is creating a new Countywide Plan that will integrate land use and transportation efforts in a single planning document.
 Already in place are new future land use categories, which are designed to allow local governments flexibility in planning for redevelopment through special area plans in Residential, Mixed Use, Commercial and Industrial categories.

 Pinellas County has also approved a set of Livable Community Policies and Codes designed to create urban environments where walking, bicycling and transit service is safe, comfortable and efficient and where the physical environment offers an interesting and unique experience from the standpoint of street, land and building design.
 Another key aspect of livable communities is the mixing of land uses which allows people to live closer to their points of destination such as shopping and work locations.